nathan-az/titania/README.md

 * Better parallelisation during hyperparameter optimisation
 * Faster training of ensemble models
 * Faster feature set tests
+* Parallel training of independent models predicting in the same pipeline (e.g. propensity -> value models)

 For very unbalanced binary classification problems, Titania supports training using re-balanced datasets.
 At prediction-time, probability calibration as described in [1] is performed to ensure conformity of the score distribution with that of the original unbalanced dataset.
 This functionality is not currently available for multi-class classification.